About this site

 None of our geopolitical assessments or comments should be interpreted as an investment recommendation or investment suggestion.
 Geopolitical Analysis is highly complex and subject to sudden changes.

-Christian does not assume any responsibility for the opinions expressed by other specialists (strategists, economists, analysts etc.) that contribute to this website.
+We do not assume any responsibility for the opinions expressed by other specialists (strategists, economists, analysts etc.) that contribute to this website.
 They are independent in their views and research – and we aim at respecting that.
 Their independence is important, it allows us to benefit from their analysis and to learn from one another.